 Although shutting up and listening is a crucial part of getting a foothold in the industry, not knowing when to step up and speak out can often be a stumbling block to newcomers.

 Persuading someone to give you a chance in anything, whether it be with a new company, a new role, a different responsibility, or a challenging client, can be like pulling teeth.
-To this end, LaCentra suggests specifically connecting with a mentor—man or woman—who can work with you throughout your career, regardless of any company or job moves.
+To this end, LaCentra suggests specifically connecting with a mentor who can work with you throughout your career, regardless of any company or job moves.

 “Regardless of where you are in your career, I cannot stress the importance of finding a mentor, or at least aligning yourself with someone who can provide you with the knowledge that you don’t currently have.
 Especially as a woman, finding a mentor can mean the difference between really making or breaking your career.
 Making an impression on the right people can really open doors that you really wouldn’t have access to otherwise.
 And sometimes you need to make that right impression so that somebody will take a chance on you.”

 A good place to start when you’re developing your voice is to start creating content in the industry.
-Social media gets a lot of attention these days, and as valuable platforms for your messaging and for networking, it should; but don’t forget about other outlets such as company newsletters and blogs, and articles for industry websites or publications.
-The bigger your reach, the better your pitch, and the more opportunities that you have.
-As you start developing your written words, LaCentra suggests putting a name with a face and develop video content, and even speaking roles.
+Social media gets a lot of attention these days, and as valuable platforms for brand messaging and for networking, it should; but don’t forget about other outlets such as company newsletters and blogs, and articles for industry websites or publications.
+The bigger your reach, the better your pitch, and the more opportunities that you uncover.
+As you start developing written words, LaCentra suggests putting a name with a face and developing video content, and even speaking roles.

 LaCentra said that over the past few years, she’s run into doubts, something which anyone who is new to any industry can understand.
-Even years into an industry, when faced with a particular challenge, thoughts of not being good enough can seep into consciousness, and doubting whether or a current skill set is enough to succeed.
+Even years into an industry, when faced with a particular challenge, thoughts of not being good enough can seep into consciousness, causing doubt as to whether or not a current skill set is enough to succeed.
 What helped her?
-Seeking out the knowledge she didn’t have that make her doubt herself.
+Seeking out the knowledge she didn’t have.

 “Always make a point to always keep learning.
 The mortgage industry is always changing and there’s so many new things occurring in the space.
 You should be passionate about your career and passionate to learn about those changes.
 The moment that you stop caring, or stop learning, that’s not only when your career is going to plateau, but you’re going to find it incredibly difficult to climb to the top if you don’t know what’s going on,” she said.

-Having that knowledge means not backing down when someone asks to speak to a male colleague who ultimately relays the same information that they were initially given.
-It also means being better prepared when you get opportunities to get out of the office and interact with clients and other industry professionals.
+For a young woman, having that knowledge means not backing down when someone asks to speak to an older male colleague instead of listening to you.
+It also means being better prepared when you get opportunities to get out of the office and to interact with clients and other industry professionals.
 That kind of experience is invaluable and learning how to deal with less than ideal situations helps you develop a thicker skin.

 “The more visible successful women are in this industry, the easier it’s going to be to draw more intelligent, driven women here and ultimately it will be more common for women to not only be in the industry, but to attain leadership positions.”